Parent & Families Parents Weekend Has Been Canceled

 11 a.m: Women's Tennis vs. William Jessup University Location: Abbott Tennis Courts

 12:30-2 p.m: Join us for a Parents Luncheon.
-This year we feature delicious BBQ dishes and hear students perform.
-We will post more information about the student group once it is confirmed.
+This year we feature delicious BBQ dishes.
 Enjoy the opportunity to meet parents from your area.
 Tickets cost $20 if purchased separately; RSVP required.
 The Dining Commons (DC) is also open and offers you another dining option.
 Location: Founders Dining Room.

 2:30 p.m: Time to enjoy Santa Barbara and the many great things to see or do.
-Remember, your student may need you to run a few errands or provide a ride to the Santa Barbara Bowl.
+Remember, your student may need you to run a few errands or provide a ride to the Arlington Theater.

 6:30 p.m.
-(Doors open at 5:15 p.m.): See you at Spring Sing, which stars your student!
+See you at Spring Sing, which stars your student!
+Find ticket information HERE.
 We expect tickets to go on sale the first few days in March.
-We’ve also provided a new guide of eateries conveniently located along the way to the venue, where you can grab a quick bite to eat beforehand.
-Please note that this new list is only available at the Hospitality Table.
-Bring a blanket and binoculars and enjoy a fun evening!
-Location: Santa Barbara Bowl, 1122 N. Milpas Street.
+We recommend you can grab a quick bite to eat beforehand.
+Enjoy a fun evening with your student and the larger Westmont community!
+Location: The Arlington Theater, 1317 State Street.

 SUNDAY, March 29